 If you opt for the car trip, you’re in for a long drive.
 Making frequent stops won’t exactly help you expedite the move, but it will be necessary.
-There are few things that can happen, most of them related to the amount of time the animal has to spend in the car.
+There are a few things that can happen, most of them related to the amount of time the animal has to spend in the car.
 While most dogs either love or hate car rides, this one won’t be much fun for them.
 On the bright side, you get to spend time with them throughout the trip, not worrying about how they are taking it.
 Just ensure you place all the things they might need during the trip on your relocating to another state checklist.

 While on the plane, you might not have contact with them, and that can be frustrating for you as well as for the animals that have to endure the flight in the cargo area.
 Pet-transporting solutions are great, but you will be putting your companions in the hands of complete strangers.

 All of these are valid options – you just need to choose which one works best for you and follow some general moving day tips.
 The most significant advantage of moving alone to another state with your furry friend is that you’re never really alone, so try to make this experience as pleasant as possible.